WHAT IS SPINAL STENOSIS?

 Lumbar spinal stenosis occurs when the nerves in the lower back are compressed or choked.
 According to estimates from the American Academy of Orthopaedic Surgery, spinal stenosis affects 8 to 11 percent of the population in the United States with nearly 2.4 million Americans expected to be affected by 2021.
 It is most common in people over the age of 50.

 The most common symptom of lumbar spinal stenosis is a burning pain that starts in the buttocks and radiates down the leg (sciatica) and increases while walking.
-Relief is felt almost immediately by leaning forward and/or sitting down.
+You feel relief almost immediately by leaning forward and/or sitting down.
 The severity and duration of the symptoms can fluctuate, but will become progressively worse over time ultimately causing pain to the foot as well.
 For many people, the pain can become debilitating and greatly diminish the ability to perform simple activities.
 Tingling, weakness or numbness that radiates from the lower back to the buttocks and legs is also common.

 Treatment for spinal stenosis depends on each patient’s severity and duration of symptoms.
-In many cases, lumbar spinal stenosis can be treated non-surgically however; severe cases often require lumbar spinal stenosis surgery.
+In many cases, you can treat lumbar spinal stenosis non-surgically however; severe cases often require lumbar spinal stenosis surgery.